tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 Open the solution and explain the following:

-* By setting `contract_address` to point at our deployed contract, the frontend can communicate with the contract via MetaMask.
+* By setting `contract_address` to point at our deployed contract, the front end can communicate with the contract via MetaMask.

 * Since our contract was built to spec, the ABI generated will be the same as any other contract built to the same spec.
-This allows the frontend to be developed independently from the contract.
+This allows the front end to be developed independently from the contract.

-* The dApp uploads an image to IPFS, then takes that images URI and stuffs it into JSON object that also contains `name` and `description`, and uploads that to IPFS.
+* The dApp uploads an image to IPFS, then takes that image's URI and stuffs it into a JSON object that also contains `name` and `description`, and uploads that to IPFS.
 The final URI is used for the `reference_uri` when calling the `copyrightWork` or `openSourceWork` functions on the contract.

 Ask for any remaining questions before moving on.